-Pasteli are popular Greek chewy energy snacks made with sesame seeds and honey.
-There are many variations of this candy and most of them also include nuts.
-You can use any nuts or seeds you like, from almonds and pistachios to flaxseed and pumpkin seeds.
-Just make sure that the honey and seeds/nuts ratio is 1:1.
-Recipe was adapted from Souvlaki For The Soul.
+Pasteli are chewy energy snacks made with sesame seeds and honey that are popular in Greece.
+This candy comes in a variety of flavors, the majority of which include nuts.
+You can use any nuts or seeds you want, including almonds and pistachios, as well as flaxseed and pumpkin seeds.
+Simply ensure that the honey to seeds/nuts ratio is 1:1.

 - 200g raw sesame seeds

 Line a 25x15cm baking pan with parchment paper, making sure to cover the bottom and sides.
 Heat the honey in a small saucepan until it is pourable.
 In a separate large pan, toast the sesame seeds and nuts for 3-4 minutes.
 Pour warm honey over seeds, then sprinkle with salt and mix well.
 Cook, stirring occasionally, over medium heat until the honey turns golden brown and is completely absorbed, about 10 minutes.
 Pour into the prepared pan and smooth the surface with a spoon.
 Allow to cool to room temperature.

 When the pasteli has cooled, cut it into individual bars.
 Store in an airtight container, with a sheet of baking paper between each layer. (this prevents sticking).

 Also known as Pasteli – Greek Sesame & Honey Candy | Pasteli – Grčki Slatkiš Od Sezama I Meda.